CKAY-9/CxWar/README.md

 ## Features

+### Mechanics

+- Reveal: Show a player's location
+- Hidden: Hide from potential reveals
+- Group: Create a group with others
+- Killstreaks: Keep track of how many players you've killed in a life and get rewards (rewards not added yet)

 ### Commands
 - `/reveal [target]`: Reveal a target's location with a cooldown
 - `/hidden [start/end] [diamond/netherite]`: Protect yourself from reveals using diamonds and netherite